paranoidsec/paranoid-darkcrawler/README.md

 python3 darkcrawler.py --check-tor
 ```

-Fetch a single page through TOR and save the results to a file:
+Fetch a single, or multiple pages through TOR and save the results to a file:

 ```bash
 # Fetch a single page